SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

  In my [first article](https://www.codeproject.com/Articles/1201737/Musical-Study-with-Isomorphic-Computer-Keyboard) of this series, I tried to explain very basic mathematical and physical aspects of music and put forward a keyboard structured to be very suggestive of music harmony.
 However, the application illustrates everything based on a much less general case of the [common-practice](https://en.wikipedia.org/wiki/Common_practice_period) [tone system](https://en.wikipedia.org/wiki/Musical_tuning).

-The present and next article introduce the browser-based platform for microtonal music study, composers' experiments and more, called [Microtonal Fabric](https://github.com/SAKryukov/microtonal-fabric).
+The present and next article introduce the browser-based platform for microtonal music study, composers' experiments, and more, called [Microtonal Fabric](https://github.com/SAKryukov/microtonal-fabric).

 The present article describes two Microtonal Fabric applications.
 The first one corresponds to the topic described by the title of the article, it is called Multi-EDO; its source code can be found in "code/Multi-EDO".

 The microtonal keyboard I've proposed provides more flexible ways for the very basic study of the field.
 I will often refer to certain points in my previous article.
 In the present article, I'm not going to get into theoretical reasoning much, mostly because my own study of microtonal music is only starting.

-The second application is the auxilarry one used for the study and the comparison of different tonal systems, the source code can be found in "code/tone-system-comparison".
-It is useful for understanding of how different EDO systems work.
-In particular, it can be used to play and listen to the chords to detect the compromized harmonic quality of the traditional *common practice* [12-EDO system](https://en.xen.wiki/w/12edo) (Equal Division of Octave using 12 tones).
+The second application is the auxiliary one used for the study and the comparison of different tonal systems, the source code can be found in "code/tone-system-comparison".
+It is useful for the understanding how different EDO systems work.
+In particular, it can be used to play and listen to the chords to detect the compromised harmonic quality of the traditional *common practice* [12-EDO system](https://en.xen.wiki/w/12edo) (Equal Division of Octave using 12 tones).

 See also [my page](https://en.xen.wiki/w/Sergey_A_Kryukov) at the microtonal community Web site [Xenharmonic Wiki](https://en.xen.wiki).
 In addition to the Microtonal Fabric links, there are some useful links on different microtonal topics and personalities.